 Design-Time Architecture

-The conceptual view of the design time architecture for SPEEDD is presented in .
+The conceptual view of the design time architecture for SPEEDD is presented in Figure 2.15.
 The goal of the design time is to create and/or update the Event Processing Network definition artifact that will be deployed in runtime and will be used by the Proton proactive event processing component to detect and predict situations.
 The details of the design time pipeline are described in the subsections below.